-Why Augmented And Virtual Reality Struggle In The Enterprise
+Why Augmented and Virtual Reality Struggle in the Enterprise

 Collaborating, Communicating With AR

 Augmented Reality is a natural evolution of the computer interface, from 2-dimensional to spatial computing, which transforms the workplace as we know it.
-It is a radical departure from traditional computing using screens and keyboards, honoring 3D reality, Joe Mikhail, chief revenue officer at Meta said.
+It is a radical departure from traditional computing using screens and keyboards, honoring 3-D reality, Joe Mikhail, chief revenue officer at Meta said.

 Immersive AR is the highest form of AR, which overlays the digital upon the physical world and enables people to manipulate holograms with their hands.
 It’s a far more intuitive way to communicate, collaborate and create.